-Drainage area two (\pm 300 ha) slopes towards the east where a 450mm diameter communal link sewer) needs to be constructed which will drain both the Clayville Development and a future Ekurhuleni Housing Development (\pm 4 000 stands) located to the east.
+Drainage area two ( $\pm$ 300 ha) slopes towards the east where a 450mm diameter communal link sewer needs to be constructed which will drain both the Clayville Development and a future Ekurhuleni Housing Development ( $\pm$ 4 000 stands) located to the east.
 This pipe follows the Kaalspruit flood line at a minimum slope.

-Drainage area three drains Extension 50 and (\pm 50 ha) drains toward the north where a new 250mm diameter link needs to connect area three with the link of area two.
+Drainage area three drains Clayville Extension 50 and $(\pm 50 \text{ ha})$ drains toward the north where a new 250mm diameter link needs to connect area three with the link of area two.
 A small pump station may be required to transfer the run-off from this area over the watershed into Drainage Area 2.

 Pipe 2 and Pipe 3 will connect into the proposed 500mm outfall sewer and a 500mm sewer bridge crossing need to be constructed upstream of the connection into the ERWAT sewer east of the Kaalspruit.
 The total length of the outfall sewer is approximately 1.5km and the sewer bridge crossing is approximately 80 m in length.
+The alignment of the outfall sewer and locality of future developments, will connect to the collective sewer.

 The sewerage will be treated at the Olifantsfontein WWTW which has a total capacity of 105 Ml/day.
 Previously Ekurhuleni Metro Municipality indicated that the treatment works are currently operating at 65 Ml/day.
-ERWAT still needs to confirm that the works has sufficient capacity to accommodate sewer flows generated by the proposed development of 9.2 Ml/day.
+ERWAT still needs to confirm that the works has sufficient capacity to accommodate sewer flows generated by the proposed development of 10.8 Ml/day.

-Figure 26: Proposed Bulk Sewer Infrastructure
+Figure 34: Proposed Bulk Sewer Infrastructure